Don-Up/API-Library/Nest/Intermediate Topics/Guards.md

 <audio src="..\..\mp3\Guards in __Nes.mp3"></audio>

 Guards in **Nest.js** are a feature designed to control access to routes or specific parts of an application.
 They act as gatekeepers and determine whether a request should proceed to the route handler or be denied.
-Guards are typically used for **authentication** and **authorization** but can be applied for other purposes like feature flag checks or custom access logic.
+Guards are typically used for **authentication** and **authorization** but can be applied for other purposes like **feature flag checks**(特性标志检查) or custom access logic.

 ---